kipr/link_eclipse/Readme.markdown

 * You have Java installed
 * You have Eclipse installed
 * You have Python 2.7 installed (if using Python)
+* You have the Eclipse PyDev plug-in installed (if using Python)

 Follow the steps below for the installation desired...